Frequently Asked Questions

 We understand the pandemic is unpredictable and we will do our best to remain flexible with the refund policy should a member of your group come down with Covid after the cancellation deadline has passed.
 For example, if we are able to fill the opening with other guests, we will gladly offer a full refund (minus any payment processing fees).

-Forgive the long answer to this frequently asked question.
-We want to be very transparent with our guests about the pros and cons of Airbnb vs Booking Direct.
-We are happy to pull the curtains back and shine some light on the platform fees and cancellation policies.
-Rather than force the guest in one direction, we prefer to explain all the options in great detail, so you can select the best fit for your particular situation.
+We are happy to pull the curtains back and shine some light on the platform fees and cancellation policies, so you can select the best fit for your particular situation.

-Room Rates: Airbnb vs Direct Booking
+1. Room Rates: Airbnb vs Direct Booking

 While the Airbnb algorithm adjusts prices up or down based on supply and demand at any given time, generally speaking, direct bookings are 8 to 15% less than booking via Airbnb.
 But direct bookings have a much stricter refund policy.

 Direct booking rates are fixed in advance for the super peak, peak, high and low seasons.
 It is possible to find a last-minute deal if you book via Airbnb, but if you wait too long and there is an event in town or holiday, the Airbnb rates could be significantly higher.
-Guests with bookings made via Airbnb will enjoy the same access to Silverlaken Infrastructure and receive the same high level of customer service from Silverlaken staff.

 The only way to pay via Airbnb is to use a credit card.